joeljosephk777/Weather-App-Python-/README.md

 ## 🚀 Features
 - Get current weather for any city.
-- Shows temperature, humidity, and description.
+- Shows temperature, and description.
 - Uses a public weather API.

 ---